Soso-h/markup_deliverables/00_exercises/01_latex/README.md

 ## Exercise 1
 ### Overview
-This repository contains the solution for Exercise 1.6 in the Markup class, which involved creating and modifying LaTeX documents, generating figures and tables using R, and using LaTeXdiff to compare the original and modified versions of the document.
+This repository contains the solution for Exercise 1 of the Markup class, which involved creating and modifying LaTeX documents, generating figures and tables using R, and using LaTeXdiff to compare the original and modified versions of the document.

 ### Contents & Documents:
 doc1_SHetche.pdf: The original document containing: